filipjovancodes/askoro/README.md

 ## Data Source Sync

 Visit `/data` to provide a Quip root folder URL and kick off the OAuth authorization flow.
 Clicking **Sync Data** calls `/api/quip/oauth/start`, which constructs the Quip authorization URL using the configured client credentials and preserves the folder link in the encoded OAuth `state`.
 After approval, Quip redirects back to `QUIP_REDIRECT_URI` where you can complete the token exchange and schedule ingestion jobs.

+## Slack Bot Integration

+Create a Slack app with a slash command (for example `/askoro`) that points to `POST https://yourapp.com/api/slack/command`.
+Copy the **Signing Secret** into `SLACK_SIGNING_SECRET`.
+When a user submits a command, the backend verifies the signature, acknowledges the request, queries the Bedrock knowledge base, and posts the answer (including source citations when available) back to Slack via the provided `response_url`.
+Responses default to `in_channel` when a channel is provided, otherwise they remain ephemeral to the requester.

 ## Next Steps